 The MFN Clause and Its Evolving Boundaries, in Arbitration Under International Investment Agreements, Second Edition, Oxford University Press, 2018 (co-authored with Abby Cohen Smutny and Chad Farrell)

 Arbitral Institutions, in International Financial Disputes, Oxford University Press, 2015 (co-authored with Abby Cohen Smutny)

 Enforcement against States: Investment Arbitration and WTO Litigation, in WTO Litigation, Investment Arbitration, and Commercial Arbitration, Kluwer 2013 (co-authored with Sylvia T. Tonova)

-  China's Investment Treaties and the Most-Favored-Nation Clause, Investment Treaty Arbitration and International Law, Vol. 4, Juris 2011
+China's Investment Treaties and the Most-Favored-Nation Clause, in Investment Treaty Arbitration and International Law, Vol. 4, Juris 2011

 Investment Arbitration under the Energy Charter Treaty: The Novel Case of Plama Consortium Limited v.
-Republic of Bulgaria, Energy Dispute Resolution: Investment Protection, Transit and the Energy Charter Treaty, Juris 2011 (co-authored with Jonathan C. Hamilton and Sylvia T. Tonova)
+Republic of Bulgaria, in Energy Dispute Resolution: Investment Protection, Transit and the Energy Charter Treaty, Juris 2011 (co-authored with Jonathan C. Hamilton and Sylvia T. Tonova)

-  Unlawful or Bad Faith Conduct as a Bar to Claims in Investment Arbitration, A Liber Amicorum: Thomas Wälde, Cameron May 2009 (co-authored with Abby Cohen Smutny)
+Unlawful or Bad Faith Conduct as a Bar to Claims in Investment Arbitration, in A Liber Amicorum: Thomas Wälde, Cameron May 2009 (co-authored with Abby Cohen Smutny)

-  Analytical headnotes and peer review for InvestmentClaims.com, a research service for international investment law and inarbitration operated by Oxford University Press
+Analytical headnotes and peer review for Investment Claims, a research service for international investment law and inarbitration operated by Oxford University Press